 For more information about SYLAW-SU or to sign up to volunteer, please visit SYLAW's TWEN site.

 Youth Education & Advocacy Project

-ATJI, in collaboration with Youth Education & Advocacy Project (YEAP) Student Coordinators and SYLAW-SU, run a know-your-legal-rights series both for the girls in the King County Juvenile Detention Center as well as for youth and staff at homeless youth shelters in the local area.
+Through a partnership with SYLAW-SU, the King County Juvenile Detention Center, and local youth shelters, ATJI oversees the Youth Education & Advocacy Project (YEAP), where law students present a know-your-legal-rights series both for the girls in the King County Juvenile Detention Center as well as for youth and staff at homeless youth shelters in the local area.
 During these workshops law students and local attorneys engage with youth to help them understand their legal rights.
-For more information, please contact ATJI Associate Director Jennifer Werdell at firstname.lastname@example.org.
+For more information, please contact ATJI Associate Director Jennifer Werdell at email@example.com.
 YEAP is part of the Seattle University Youth Initiative, a long-term commitment by Seattle University faculty, staff, and students from all disciplines to join with parents, the Seattle School District, the City of Seattle, foundations, faith communities and more than 30 community organizations to help children of our immediate neighborhood succeed in school and life.
 Click here for more information on the Youth Initiative.